AriEncarnacion/youtube-trivia/README.md

 <img width="938" alt="youtube-trivia-logo" src="https://github.com/AriEncarnacion/youtube-trivia/assets/48712583/599df377-d5a0-4511-9a00-3f67fc4d118b">

+**_Note: App is only optomized for videos ~5min or less.
+You can try longer ones, but Vercel's systems may time out.
+If you get an infinite loading screen, it's probably an unhandled `504 gateway timeout`.
+Try again with a shorter video._**
 # YoutubeTrivia - [Live Here! :)](https://youtube-trivia.vercel.app/)
 A relatively simple app that creates a quiz for a user and grades it using OpenAI API.
 This is basically a feature set clone of https://www.fastquiz.app/.